Stream Images from ESP32-CAM to MQTTfy Dashboard via MQTT

 PubSubClient: For MQTT communication.Arduino_JSON: For handling JSON data (optional but good practice).base64.h: For encoding the image.

-- MQTT Broker: A publicly accessible MQTT broker that supports WebSockets (WSS).
+- MQTT Broker: A publicly accessible MQTT broker that supports WebSockets (WSS) for the dashboard connection.
 For testing, you can use

 broker.hivemq.comon port8884. - MQTTfy Dashboard: An active MQTTfy dashboard to display the images.